Designed Polymers for Water Purification and Clean Energy Generation

 Stretchable Nanoparticle Conductors

-We first demonstrated an example of excellent stretchable conductors from self-assembly of NPs.
+Excellent stretchable conductors from self-organization of nanoparticles (NPs) are demonstrated.
 Free-standing stretchable conductors were prepared by layer-by-layer (LBL) assembly.
-High conductivity and stretchability were observed and the properties originated from dynamic self-organization of NPs.
-Modified percolation theory to incorporate the self-assembly gave excellent match with experimental data.
+High conductivity and stretchability originated from dynamic self-organization of NPs.
+Modified percolation theory to incorporate the self-organization supports the experimental observation.

 Reconfigurable Chiroptical Nanocomposites

-The recent study first demonstrated the chiroptical nanocomposites for the applications of metamaterials devices and optoelectronics.
-They were LBL assembled from NPs and single-walled carbon nanotubes (SWNT).
+Chiroptical nanocomposites for the applications of metamaterials devices and optoelectronics are demonstrated.
+Nanocomposites were LBL assembled from NPs or single-walled carbon nanotubes.
 Chiroptical activities were reversibly tunable by macroscale stresses.
 S-like non-planar nano-assemblies are responsible for the optical activities and this was confirmed by computational simulations.